J. B. Salsberg: Break with Communism

-Salsberg had for several years been concerned with official anti-Semitism in the Soviet Union, and had confronted Canadian Communist leader Tim Buck on the subject as early as 1939.
+Salsberg had for several years been concerned with official antisemitism in the Soviet Union, and had confronted Canadian Communist leader Tim Buck on the subject as early as 1939.
 He remained silent on the matter for several years (in part to maintain party unity during World War II), but became increasingly troubled by ongoing anti-Semitism in the 1950s.
 He travelled to the USSR in 1955 and 1956, and witnessed first-hand the extent of the anti-Semitic campaign that had persecuted Jews in that country.

 Salsberg attempted to personally confront Nikita Khrushchev on the matter during his second visit, but his concerns were dismissed.
 Also disillusioned by Soviet invasion of Hungary and Khrushchev's Secret Speech, he resigned from the Communist Party upon his return to Canada (leading an exodus which included half the national executive).
 Salsberg reported back to the Labor-Progressive Party and an allied organization, the United Jewish Peoples' Order on his findings.
 He was suspended for a time from the leadership of the LPP as a result and, after an internal debate, left the LPP along with most of its Jewish cadre.
 The UJPO supported Salsberg's findings and severed its ties with the party.
 Nevertheless, Salsberg and a number of his supporters continued to argue for UJPO to distance itself further from the Soviet Union until he and approximately 200 UJPO members, approximately one-third of the organization, resigned in 1959 and founded the New Fraternal Jewish Association in 1960 in which Salsberg was a leading member until his death.